There are over 200 factors that Google considers when ranking content on search result pages.

 That means there are plenty of ways to make your way to the top.

 But, at the same time, it can make your SEO strategy complex, as you also have numerous metrics to track if you want to learn whether your efforts are paying off.
-It’s no wonder marketers often find it hard to determine what SEO metrics they should choose as KPIs and include in their SEO reports, or whether they should display them in daily or weekly reports.
+It’s no wonder marketers often find it hard to determine what SEO metrics they should choose as KPIs and include in their SEO dashboards, or whether they should display them in daily or weekly reports.

 We asked more than 50 experts to share a few words of wisdom from their experience: in this article, you’ll learn which SEO reporting metrics you should include in daily, weekly, and monthly reports.